Implementation of the left-right symmetric model in FeynRules

 \section{Summary}

-We described in this paper the left-right symmetric models MLRSM and QMLRSM and their implementation in \verb+FeynRules+.
-The model was also tested with the \verb+CalcHep+ program and the \verb+FeynArts+ package.
-We presented the model Lagrangian and described how to apply its principles to the model file, also giving some simple examples.
-Finally, we described the validation tests performed for the model file.
-In light of the appealing new features that LRSM offer (to address some of the shortcomings of the SM), the MLRSM (QLRSM) implementation presented in this work can serve as an important tool for the search for new physics at the LHC era.
+We described in this paper the manifest/quasi manifest left-right symmetric model and its implementation in \verb+FeynRules+.
+The model file constructs a model Lagrangian in which one can define the model parameters solely in physical basis (in contrast to having to define Yukawa coupling matrices directly).
+The model is composed of Majorana type neutrinos, and features a simple and direct control of its quasi-manifest relation matrices.
+We performed a wide range of validation tests for the model, completely scanning its Lagrangian while comparing it to the literature.
+In light of the appealing new features that the left-right symmetric models offer (to address some of the shortcomings of the standard model), the implementation presented in this work can serve as an important tool for the search for new physics at the LHC era.